NOTICE OF PRIVACY PRACTICES

 QUESTIONS AND COMPLAINTS

 If you wish to opt out of certain communications as described above, or to request that we communicate with you by alternative means or at alternative locations, you may contact Provider’s Privacy Officer at the address or number set forth below.
-If you are concerned that Provider has violated your privacy rights, or you disagree with a decision made about access to your Protected Health Information or in response to a request you made to amend or restrict the use or disclosure of your Protected Health Information, you may contact us or submit a complaint using the contact information below.
+If you are concerned that Provider has violated your privacy rights, or you disagree with a decision made about access to your PHI or in response to a request, you made to amend or restrict the use or disclosure of your PHI, you may contact us or submit a complaint using the contact information below.
 You may also submit a written complaint to the U.S. Department of Health and Human Services.
 The address to file a complaint with the U.S. Department of Health and Human Services will be provided upon request.
-We support your right to protect the privacy of your Protected Health Information.
+We support your right to protect the privacy of your PHI.
 There will be no retaliation in any way if you choose to file a complaint with us or with the U.S. Department of Health and Human Services.
 Provider’s Privacy Officer’s contact information is as follows:

 Helen Ross McNabb Center